-CORE TEXT: 1984 - George Orwell
+CORE TEXTS: 1984 - George Orwell and/or Brave New World - Aldous Huxley

-- How powerful is language in the corruption of ideas? - Considering the following quotation, what does it mean to be "free"?
+- How powerful is language in the corruption of ideas? - Considering the following quotations, what does it mean to be "free"?
 What is free thought?

-1984 "Freedom is the freedom to say two plus two make four.
-If that is granted, all else follows." - Is it ever appropriate to compromise individuality in favor of a more uniform system? - In what ways do people allow themselves to be manipulated?
+1984-"Freedom is the freedom to say two plus two make four.
+If that is granted, all else follows."
+Brave New World-"I am free.
+Free to have the most wonderful time.
+Everybody's happy nowadays." - Is it ever appropriate to compromise individuality in favor of a more uniform system? - In what ways do people allow themselves to be manipulated?
 What is the effect? - How much is a country's government responsible for creating an environment conducive to "life, liberty, and the pursuit of happiness"? - How is propaganda used in society throughout history?
 In current events?